 For SaaS companies, BuiltWith is also a powerful competitor research tool that can help you identify new leads.
 Type in a competitor’s product name—for example, Intercom—and see a list of every website that uses their product.

 You can download the whole list, including company data and potential contact info you can use to reach out to your new leads.
-You can go even further by using Clay to fill in more data about your potential leads, giving you that edge you need to go after your competitors’ current or churned customers.
+You can go even further by using SpyFu to fill in more data about your potential leads, giving you that edge you need to go after your competitors’ current or churned customers.
+Specifically, try using the Project Manager to import a website into the Outreach section.
+SpyFu will look for any domain-connected contacts for you to reach out to.

 How to Use Your Competitive Analysis Tools to Gain Market Share